 “Typically, a presenter offers what happened in his or her own situation, but that is not what learners need to hear.
 Learners are interested in knowing how to adapt the lessons to their situation and for that they need to have a conversation so that the other person can understand their context, and they also can understand the context of the other.”

-The trick is to use session designs that blend short useful pieces of content with conversations amongst participants.
+The trick is to use session designs that blend short useful pieces of content with conversations among participants.
 In effect, you’re providing structured hallway conversations about the content that’s just been delivered.
 There are many different formats you can use for such conversations (described in detail in my books): pair and trio share, facilitated small group breakouts, fishbowls, etc. You can create conversational groupings at random (“pair up with someone you haven’t met yet”) or use human spectrograms to assign attendees to like-minded folks.

 Building hallway learning opportunities into our meeting sessions has additional advantages.
 Once a session is over, and traditional hallway conversations are about to begin, attendees are ready to continue or start new conversations with the people who were in their session.
 They are primed to continue to explore and deepen their hallway learning.